ABCF Constitution – Bylaws

 2) Responsibilities of Support Group

-1. Support Groups not willing/able to become a Branch Group must commit to raising a minimum of two hundred ($200) per year to the WarChest Program.
+1. Support Groups not willing/able to become a Branch Group must commit to raise a minimum of two hundred dollars ($200) per year to the Warchest Program.
 A year shall be defined as a typical calendar year ending on December 31st.
 Support Groups who fail to meet their obligation to the Federation will be up for review and subject to expulsion by the FC.

-2. Support Groups not willing/able to become a Branch Group must submit work reports to the Federation no less than every 6 months.
+2. Support Groups not willing/able to become a Branch Group must submit work reports to the Federation no less than every six (6) months.

 3. Undertake locally determined initiatives that further the objectives of the Federation.

-4. Support Groups who have been affiliated with the ABCF for 6 months or more may submit an application to elect a FC delegate.
+4. Support Groups who have been affiliated with the ABCF for six (6) months or more may submit an application to elect an FC delegate.
 Applications will be voted on by FC (excluding PC).
 A decision will be reached based on the SG meeting and exceeding SG minimum requirements.

-Any group or individual wishing to join the ABCF as a SG needs to submit an application in the form of a report of their activities to the ABCF.
+Any group or individual wishing to join the ABCF as an SG needs to submit an application in the form of a report of their activities to the ABCF.

-This application can be printed in the ABCF Update, or be sent to ABCF collectives separately should the application be submitted between publications.
-Upon reading the application, ABCF collectives having anything to report in favor of, or in objection to the applicantĀ¹s approval will forward comments to ABCF listserve within one month.
+This application can be sent to each chapter via the listserv or email.
+Upon reading the application, ABCF collectives having anything to report in favor of, or in objection to, the applicant’s approval will forward comments to ABCF listserv within one month.
 Should any group, without reasonable cause, fail to submit any report in favor of, or in objection to the applicant’s approval within one month, the said group forfeits its opportunity to do so.

-Should there be any objections or points to consider to the applicant, the discussion shall be settled in the ABCF Discussion Bulletin between the ABCF and the applicant until:
+Should there be any objections or points to consider to the applicant, discussion shall be settled in the ABCF listserv between the ABCF and the applicant until:

 1. The FC and applicant reach consensus over any objection, in which case the applicant is approved